 As bats lose their natural roosts in trees and caves, they are sometimes forced to seek shelter in human-made structures.
 There is little reason to evict these highly beneficial animals unless they are causing a problem or are considered a nuisance.
 Bats should, however, be prevented from entering human living quarters.

 Permanently – and humanely – evicting bats from buildings is not particularly difficult, but it requires patience and attention to detail.
 You can do it yourself with the following detailed instructions.
-Or you may prefer to contact a BCI-approved bat-exclusion professional.
-You’ll find BCI’s state-by-state listing of professionals who pledge to use safe and effective exclusion methods here.

 Where bats roost in buildings